Yermo/nativescript-mapbox/README.md

 ## Usage

 ### Demo app (XML + TypeScript)
-If you want a quickstart, [clone our demo app](https://github.com/EddyVerbruggen/nativescript-mapbox-demo).
+If you want a quickstart, see the demo in this repository.
 It shows you how to draw a map in XML and JS with almost all possible options.

+> Not all features are working as of this writing.

 ### Demo app (Angular)
-This plugin is part of the [plugin showcase app](https://github.com/EddyVerbruggen/nativescript-pluginshowcase/tree/master/app/mapping) I built using Angular.
+There is also the beginnings of an Angular demo in demo-angular in this repository.

 ## Declaring a map in the view

 ### XML
-You can instantiate a map from JS or TS but declaring it in XML has a few advantages.
+You can instantiate a map from JS or TS.
 As the map is yet another view component it will play nice with any NativeScript layout you throw it in.
 You can also easily add multiple maps to the same page or to different pages in any layout you like.

 A simple layout could look like this: